Remèdes rapides et naturels contre les reflux gastriques

 Antacids: Over-the-counter antacids can help neutralize stomach acid and relieve occasional heartburn.

-Proton pump inhibitors (PPIs): These reduce the production of stomach acid and are effective in treating more severe and frequent reflux.
+Proton pump inhibitors (PPIs): These reduce stomach acid production and are effective in treating more severe and frequent reflux.

-H2 receptor antagonists: These medications reduce stomach acid production and may be used to relieve symptoms of GERD.
+H2 receptor antagonists: These medications reduce stomach acid production and can be used to relieve GERD symptoms.

 Food supplements

-Mastic Gum: Mastic gum may help relieve GERD symptoms by forming a protective coating in the stomach.
+Mastic gum: Mastic gum may help relieve GERD symptoms by forming a protective lining in the stomach.

 Probiotics: Certain probiotics can help restore the balance of bacteria in the digestive system, which may improve GERD symptoms for some people.